mantoni/hub.js/README.md

 ## Contributing

-If you'd like to contribute to hub.js here is how to get started:

- - Fork the project on GitHub.
+Here is what you need for development:
- - `npm install` will setup everything you need.
+ - `npm install` will install all the dev dependencies
+ - `make` does all of the following
- - `make` lints the code with JSLint and runs all unit tests.
+ - `make lint` lint the code with JSLint
- - You can also `make lint` or `make test` individually.
+ - `make test` runs all unit tests in Node

-Running the test cases in a browser instead of Node requires [nomo.js](https://github.com/mantoni/nomo.js).

- - Run `npm install -g nomo`
- - Run `nomo server` from within the project directory.
- - Open http://localhost:4444/test in your browser.
+ - `make browser` generates a static web page at `test/all.html` to run the tests in a browser
+ - `make phantom` runs all tests in a [headless WebKit](http://phantomjs.org/).
+Make sure `phantomjs` is in your path.

-To build a browser package containing the merged / minified scripts run `make package`.
+To build a standalone browserified package containing the merged / minified scripts run `make package`.